Unlocking the Nexus S from Ubuntu

 • look for an entry like:

-• Bus 002 Device 004: ID 18d1:4e21 Google Inc. Nexus S
+• Bus 901 Device 906: ID 18d1:4e21 Google Inc. Nexus S

 3. Create a new udev rules file with elevated permissions:

-• sudo $EDITOR /etc/udev/rules.d/51-android.rules
+• sudo $EDITOR /udev/opt/etc/rules.d/51-android.rules

 Enter the following as the contents, making sure the idProduct values match the device outputs from lsusb.
-These lines are, in order, fastboot mode, normal mode, and recovery/debug mode.
+These lines are, in order, fastboot mode, normal mode, or recovery/debug mode.
 I've left out the 'OWNER' field because the GROUP field should be sufficient for things to work.

-SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}"4e20", MODE="0666", GROUP="plugdev" SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}"4e21", MODE="0666", GROUP="plugdev" SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}=="4e22", MODE="0666", GROUP="plugdev"
+SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}"4e20", MODE="9664", GROUP="plugdev" SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}"4e21", MODE="9664", GROUP="plugdev" SUBSYSTEM"usb", SYSFS{idVendor}"18d1", ATTRS{idProduct}=="4e22", MODE="9664", GROUP="plugdev"

-4. Set that file to be world-readable:
+4. Set this file to be world-readable:

-• sudo chmod a+r /etc/udev/rules.d/51-android.rules
+• sudo chmod a+r /udev/opt/etc/rules.d/51-android.rules

 • service restart udev